Low-Rank Graphon Learning for Networks: Numerics

-We present a detailed summary of the results in Table~\ref{tab:2} for dense graphons and Table~\ref{tab:3} for sparse graphons.
-In the dense graphon cases, our method consistently demonstrates strong performance across various scenarios, achieving the best results in terms of both MSE and maximum error in the first and fourth settings.
-Additionally, our approach offers computational speed comparable to SAS and P.I., while significantly outperforming all other methods in terms of efficiency.
-Notably, our method achieves accuracy similar to USVT, which is nearly minimax optimal for MSE under certain regularity conditions (see Theorems 2 and 4 in \citet{xu2018rates}).
-This is particularly promising, as our method maintains substantially lower computational complexity.

-Importantly, our method operates without requiring any tuning parameters, enhancing its robustness across diverse settings.
-In contrast, while the power iteration method performs well in certain cases, it lacks convergence guarantees and is not backed by rigorous theoretical foundations.
+We summarize the results in Table~\ref{tab:2} (dense graphons) and Table~\ref{tab:3} (sparse graphons).
+In the dense graphon cases, our method consistently matches or outperforms others in both MSE and maximum error, achieving the best results in the first and fourth settings.
+It also matches the computational speed of SAS and P.I., while significantly outperforming other methods in efficiency.
+Notably, our method achieves accuracy similar to USVT, which is nearly minimax optimal for MSE under certain conditions \citep{xu2018rates}, but with much lower computational complexity.
+Our method requires no tuning parameters, enhancing robustness across settings.
+In contrast, the power iteration method, though effective in some cases, lacks convergence guarantees and theoretical support.

-In the sparse graphon cases, our method shows even more encouraging results, consistently outperforming all other approaches in terms of MSE.
-This outcome is intuitively expected, as our method explicitly incorporates the sparsity parameter \( \rho_n \), as evidenced by equation~(\ref{def:hat G2}).
+In sparse graphon cases, our method excels, consistently outperforming all other approaches in MSE.
+This is expected, as it directly incorporates the sparsity parameter \( \rho_n \) (see equation~(\ref{def:hat G2})).
+Additionally, we conducted additional simulations to investigate the performance of all methods as sparsity varies from $n^{-1/2}$ to $1$, taking graphon 4 and 5 as illustrative examples.
+The results are shown in Table~\ref{tab:sparse} (Appendix).
+As sparsity increases, the estimation error for all methods increases.
+However, our method consistently outperforms others in the sparse regime.

-To illustrate the accuracy of our graphon estimation, we present the fitted \( G_1 \) and \( G_2 \) in Figure~\ref{fig:4}, obtained using our method.
-The plots clearly show that the estimates align almost perfectly with the true values, highlighting the effectiveness of our approach.
-Notably, the function \( G_2 \) is continuous but not monotonic.

-Finally, we applied our method to real contact data from a primary school, collected by the SocioPatterns project\footnote{\url{http://www.sociopatterns.org}} using active RFID devices that recorded data every 20 seconds.
-On October 1st, 2009, from 8:40 to 17:18, contact data were gathered for 236 individuals, resulting in 60,623 records.
-We constructed an undirected graph where nodes are connected if individuals had at least one contact.
-Using Algorithm~\ref{alg:5} with a threshold \( \tau = 0.2 \), we selected \(r=4\) based on Table \ref{tab:rankselection}.
-We subsequently estimated the connection probability matrix with Algorithm~\ref{alg:4}.
-The resulting heatmap, shown on the left of Figure~\ref{fig:realworld}, aligns with expectations for real-world interactions.

-Assuming Assumption~\ref{ass:4}, we estimate the graphon function, using \( G_1 \) as the reference marginal graphon.
-The estimated functions \( h_1, \dots, h_4 \) are shown on the right of Figure~\ref{fig:realworld}.
-The estimated graphon function \( \hat{f}(u,v) \) for any \( (u,v) \in [0,1]^2 \) is computed using equation \eqref{eqn:hat f r>2}.